 You will have your own bedroom and either your own private bathroom, or a shared bathroom, depending on the room available.
 As you will be treated as one of the family, we expect you to participate in household tasks such as washing dishes, vacuuming and cleaning when necessary.
 You are in charge of keeping your own room and bathroom clean and will need to do your own washing.

-You will have a food allowance to buy your own food.
+Depending on what is going on at the time, you will either have a food allowance to buy your own food or you will be expected to join in with the cooking for all of us.
 You are very welcome to use all our kitchen facilities, but are expected to clean up after yourself as you go and look after things as if they were your own.
 Personally, I am a vegetarian and try and spend minimal time in the kitchen.

 In return we ask that you treat our place and everything in it with respect.
 You will be hardworking, self-motivated and happy to help under your own steam when required.